yannh/kubeconform/site/content/docs/overview.md

 weight: 1
 ---

-Kubeconform is a Kubernetes manifests validation tool.
-Build it into your CI to validate your Kubernetes configuration!
+Kubeconform is a Kubernetes manifests validation tool, and checks whether your Kubernetes manifests are valid, according to Kubernetes resources definitions.

 It is inspired by, contains code from and is designed to stay close to [Kubeval](https://github.com/instrumenta/kubeval), but with the following improvements: